juergen1976/dataintensive_mobile_streaming/README.md

 ### Architecture of the multi cluster setup for large data volume scaling

 The application architecture is able to do realtime Machine Learning analytics on large scale data ingestion.
+The architecture is ready to process millions of data points, each component could be scaled in the cluster.

+As demonstration, a MobileGenerator Data is producing many CSV files to simulate real and not optimal data ingestion scenarios.

 ![](images/ArchitectureDataArchitecture-Project.png)